 The reference price is set annually by the ACT Government.
 This reference price is used to compare an energy retailer’s advertised offer.

-The reference price will make it easier for consumers to make ‘apples with apples’ comparisons between different energy retailer offers for electricity where discounts are included.
+The reference price was introduced to make it easier for consumers to make ‘apples with apples’ comparisons between different energy retailer offers for electricity where discounts are included.

 Usage is kWh per year and all prices include GST.

-This means EnergyAustralia’s Flat Tariff offer is 12% less than the reference price for annual electricity usage for an average household in the ACT.
+This means EnergyAustralia’s Flat Tariff offer is 1% more than the reference price for annual electricity usage for an average household in the ACT.